 There are many opportunities to volunteer through community organisations, businesses, international organisations, government, and even in an emergency.

 A range of organisations can help you find a volunteer opportunity.

-Volunteering SA & NT operates a volunteer referral service and has a large database of available positions to choose from across South Australia and the Northern Territory.
+Volunteering SA&NT has a volunteer referral service and a large database of available positions to choose from across South Australia and the Northern Territory.

 These roles can vary substantially between councils but common roles include:

 - assisting in libraries, transport and the environment

 - being involved in events and providing community advice

 - assisting the socially isolated or people with disability